iQuISE/iquise-website/README.md

 There will be a few environment variables that aren't tracked by git, that contain sensitive information.
 This file is loaded directly into the root namespace of iquise/settings.py.

 ### Prerequisites
+Currently only supports python 2 (specifically running with 2.7).

 Django (tested in version 1.11.15) and dependencies.